-Computing environment is ever subjected to change but some of its service and products are not.
-I am referring to Google Reader – A service that started in 2005 in an effort to make it easy for readers to discover and keep tabs on their favorite websites but soon started losing popularity and usage, forcing Google to announce its shut-down by July 1, 2013.
-As a result, many a looking for Google Reader alternatives or RSS readers.
+The computing environment is ever subjected to change but some of its services and products are not.
+I am referring to Google Reader – A service that started in 2005 in an effort to make it easy for readers to discover and keep tabs on their favorite websites but soon started losing popularity and usage, forcing Google to announce its shut-down.
+As a result, many started looking for Google Reader alternatives or RSS readers.

 As a result, many are now looking for some good Google Reader alternatives or replacement.
 Check out the RSS Readers that find a mention in this post.
 These services allow you to easily collect and organize web-based news and information from websites, without having you to visit them, individually.